nanobox-io/nanobox-guides/articles/postgresql/create.md

 # Create a PostgreSQL Database

 To add a PostgreSQL to your app, add a data component to your boxfile.yml with the `image` set to `nanobox/postgresql`.
-It's also recommended you append your image with a specific version of Postgres to future-proof the component.
-Available versions are listed [here](/postgresql/configure/#postgres-version).
+You should also append your image with a specific version of Postgres.
+Available versions are listed in the [Postgres Config Options guide](/postgresql/configure/#postgres-version).

 ```yaml
 data.postgres: